 The player meets Garvs praying fervently in the Dondril village center.
 He is distraught as his daughter recently passed away, and is questioning his faith as a result.
 He asks the player to go to the nearby town of Vhul and speak to one of the priests there to obtain cremation services for him.

 If asked about how his daugher died, Garvs says bitterly it was because of a terrible affliction, and that the village didn’t trust him enough to help him find a cure.
 The whole thing has left him with a lot of doubt about the gods and the Temple institution.
-(Incidently, if this becomes a Temple quest, the Temple is more concerned about this last part than the whole death and Daedric rumors thing.)

 The player can return the next day to find ritual candles placed about the house, the body is gone, and the priest hands the player Fedura’s ashes.
 If the player speaks further to him about the cremation, the priest mentions he had lit the candles not as part of the funeral service, but because he sensed Daedric influences in the property and performed a ritual to drive them out.
 Faintly puzzled, he says sometimes the Bad Daedra take an interest in the deaths of the devout, but tells the player to assure Garvs that Fedura’s soul was accepted into the Provincial House by the Tribunal, and so should not be worried.